 At the Homewood Chiropractic Clinic, we take a holistic approach to the health of our clients.
 Aside from providing world class chiropractic care, we help our patients maintain their general health and wellbeing by providing nutritional advice and exercise tips.

 We also offer advice on ways to avoid common illnesses.
 In this post, our Fareham chiropractor focuses on a very common illness in the winter months in the UK — the common cold.
-They’ll share several tips for avoiding the cold, which will help you enjoy a healthy and illness-free winter.
+They’ll share several tips for avoiding a cold, which will help you enjoy a healthy and illness-free winter.

 What Is The Common Cold?